shadowcat-mst/xcl/README.md

 # ABSTRACT

-Extensible (command|control|configuration) Language
+Extensible (Command | Control | Configuration) Language

 # DESCRIPTION

-This project provides the source for a metalanguage called xcl, which itself is provides a powerful extensible object-oriented programming environment using a simple and intuitive language syntax.
+This project provides the source for a metalanguage called xcl, which itself provides a powerful extensible object-oriented programming environment using a simple and intuitive language syntax.